markusritschel/mpim-icelab/README.md

 ```
 python setup.py install
 ```
-or via one of the following
+If you intend to perform changes on the source code, then an installation by using one of the following commands is suggested:
 ```
 python setup.py develop
 pip install -e .
 ```
-if you plan on making changes on the code.
+This reflects any changes in the source code directly in the installed instance without the need of updating the installation.

 ## Usage